iuliagroza/Reddit-Client/README.md

 # Reddit Minimal
-**README to be updated** &nbsp
+**README to be updated** <br>
-Built with create-react-app.
+Built with create-react-app. <br>
 You can visualize the app here https://iuliagrozaredditclient.netlify.app .